I have COVID-19. Can I take time off work?

 Taking time off work

-If you have vacation time or paid sick leave through your employer, you may be able to use them while you're sick with COVID-19.
+If you have vacation time or paid sick leave through your employer, you may be able to use that while you're sick with COVID-19.

-If you don't have paid sick leave from your employer, the Ontario says that you can take up to 3 days of paid time off if you're sick because of COVID-19.
-Read Can I get paid sick days if I have COVID-19? for more information.
+Ontario also has a new program for paid sick days, called Infectious Disease Emergency Leave (IDEL).
+Employees can take up to 3 paid days off if they're sick because of COVID-19.
+For more information, read Can I get paid sick days if I have COVID-19?

-And during COVID-19, there's a new unpaid leave called the Infectious Disease Emergency Leave that you can take for as long as you have COVID-19.
+You can also use the unpaid Infectious Disease Emergency Leave.
+You can take unpaid IDEL for as long as you have COVID-19.
 Read When can I take a leave from work because of COVID-19? for more information.

 Getting legal help

-If you're having trouble getting time off work, you may want to get legal help.
+If you're having trouble getting time off work, you might want to get legal help.